totakke/homebrew-openni/README.md

     $ sudo mkdir -p /var/log/primesense/XnSensorServer
     $ sudo chmod a+w /var/log/primesense/XnSensorServer

-(Or install SensorKinect instead if you want to use Kinect sensor.)
+(Or install SensorKinect instead if you want to use Microsoft Kinect sensor.)

 	$ brew install sensor-kinect